 Full Frame vs. APS-C and MFT: Crop factor explained

-I was told my 50mm lens isn’t actually a 50mm lens on my APS-C camera.
-What’s up with that?
+I was told my 50mm lens isn't actually a 50mm lens on this camera.
+What's up with that?

 Ah, so I don't have to worry about any of that technical nonsense?